The march to mobile sports betting in Massachusetts continued Thursday morning with the approval of a new entrant - Fanatics Betting & Gaming.

 After a three-day public hearing dating back to last month, Fanatics was approved unanimously by the Massachusetts Gaming Commission (MGC) to operate with a Category 3 online sports betting license in the Commonwealth.

 Fanatics, a privately-held company that has yet to launch its branded sports betting app, will be tethered to Plainridge Park Casino in Plainville (Category 1 retail license).

-Plainridge also has partnered with Penn Interactive's Barstool Sports Massachusetts for its mobile sports betting platform.
+Plainridge also has partnered with Penn Interactive's Barstool Massachusetts Sportsbook for its mobile sports betting platform.

 The company was granted a “preliminary” finding of suitability - conditional on approval of a company-wide responsible gaming policy before launch, along with other automatic conditions.

 Based in Jacksonville, Fla., Fanatics becomes the fifth sportsbook to be approved in the Bay State (all tied to casinos).